Infrequently Asked Questions

 Will we ever find out what happened to Bat Garrett at the end of LT?

 Yes.
 The novel “All the Time in Our World” (ATOW) is the beginning of that tale.
-It will continue in “Some Time” and the forthcoming novel “TimeKeeperS”.
+It continues in “Some of the Time” and the novels “TimeKeeperS”, “A Thousand Miles Away” and “TKS2″ (not yet released).

-What if I don’t have a Kindle?
+What if I don’t have a Kindle or a Nook?
 How can I read all these books?

 The following is a series of questions submitted by a reader that I thought other readers might be interested in reading.